Couples Therapy in Seattle, WA

 When Everything Sounds Like a Threat

 After betrayal, everything sounds like a threat.
 Questions feel like attacks, reassurance feels impossible, and you both feel trapped.
-Couples therapy in Seattle gives you a place to lay out what happened without minimizing it, name the panic/defensiveness as it’s happening, and interrupt the spiral before it becomes another fight you can’t take back.
+Therapy gives you a place to lay out what happened without minimizing it, name the panic/defensiveness as it’s happening, and interrupt the spiral before it becomes another fight you can’t take back.

 When Distance Feels Safer Than Closeness